'Artist impression' of Leffinge before the diking (10th century AD), © Middelkerke

 5000 years of coastal evolution

-The Flemish coastal region was formed by a long and complex history.
+The Flemish coast has a long and complex history.
 The modern landscape is the result of the interaction between both natural processes and human interventions.
-Although research into the history of this region has already provided us with a lot of fascinating information.
-But many questions still remain.
-For example, how the coastline evolved over the past 5000 years.
+Although research into the history of this region has already provided us with a lot of information, many detailed questions still remain, for example, exactly how the coastline evolved over the past 5000 years.

 The Testerep project

 Gain insight into how our coastline has evolved over the past 5000 years, through state of the art interdisciplinary scientific research